 Ultimately, some partners may have been codependent prior to entry into the relationship and some may not have been.
 Yet because there is a tendency to apply it as a blanket statement, the purpose seems less helpful and therapeutic and more of a way to imply that the partner is complicit in the abuse somehow.

 The fault of the abuse always lies with the abuser.

 * * * * *

-These four myths are all inaccurate because they imply that all or most partners have these characteristics or that the reason narcissists select the people they do is because these tendencies or characteristics are present.
+These four myths are all inaccurate because they imply that all or most partners have these characteristics or that the reason narcissists select the people they do is that these tendencies or characteristics are present.

-The truth is that narcissists can target and use individuals for their both their strengths and their weaknesses to maintain control.
+The truth is that narcissists can target and use individuals for both their strengths and their weaknesses to maintain control.

 This can happen in both positive and negative ways.
 Both are abusive.